nrwl/workshop-nx-labs/building-blocks-of-ngrx/lab-1.md

   export const initialState: LogsRootData = { eventLogs: []   };      // initial managed state
   ```

-4. Change the logs root actions to have unique names for the actions and update the loaded action payload to be an array of `EventLog` objects.
+4. Update the loaded action payload in `LogsRootLoaded` to be an array of `EventLog` objects.